 When towing a trailer, you will have decreased acceleration, increased stopping distance, and increased turning radius (which means you must make wider turns to keep from hitting curbs, vehicles, and anything else that is on the inside corner).
-Furthermore the trailer will change the handling characteristics of your towing vehicle, making it more sensitive to steering inputs and more likely to be pushed around in windy conditions or when being passed by large vehicles.
-In addition, you will need a longer distance to pass, due to slower acceleration and increased length.
-With these caveats in mind:
+Furthermore the trailer will change the handling characteristics of your towing vehicle, making it more sensitive to steering inputs and

 - Be alert for slippery conditions.
 You are more likely to be affected by slippery road surfaces when driving a tow vehicle with a trailer, than driving a tow vehicle without a trailer. - Anticipate the trailer "swaying."
-Swaying can be caused by excessive steering, wind gusts, roadway edges, or by the trailer reaction to the pressure wave created by passing trucks and busses.

-- When encountering trailer sway take your foot off the gas, and steer as little as possible in order to stay on the road.
+Swaying can be caused by excessive steering, wind gusts, roadway edges, or by the trailer reaction to the pressure wave created by passing trucks and buses. - When encountering trailer sway take your foot off the gas, and steer as little as possible in order to stay on the road.
 Use small "trim-like" steering adjustments.
 Do not attempt to steer out of the sway; you'll only make it worse.
 Also do not apply the tow vehicle brakes to correct trailer swaying.
-On the other hand, application of the trailer brakes alone will tend to straighten out the combination, especially when going downhill. - Check rearview mirrors frequently to observe the trailer and traffic. - Use lower gear when driving down steep or long grades.
+On the other hand, application of the trailer brakes alone will tend to straighten out the combination, especially when going downhill. - Check rear view mirrors frequently to observe the trailer and traffic. - Use lower gear when driving down steep or long grades.
 Use the engine and transmission as a brake.
 Do not ride the brakes, as they can overheat and become ineffective. - Be aware of your trailer height, especially when approaching bridges, roofed areas and around trees.